 - a) The IBU must prepare and submit its prudential returns in accordance with the Authority's instructions.
-The instructions for preparation of returns may be set out in these directions, in the return itself, in a separate document published by the Authority on its website or may be communicated by written notice or email to the IBUs. - b) Presently, an IBU must prepare the prudential returns as per the format (List of Certificate/ Reports/Returns at Annex I).
-The IBU may revise the formats or / an instructions through a notice / circular published by the Authority on its own website or as informed by the Authority by email, from time to time. - c) Such instructions may set out, among other aspects, the requirement that a return may be prepared or / and submitted through a particular electronic submission system or other such technology applications. - d) The IBU must submit the returns to the Authority within the period stated in the notice issued by the Authority for the purpose. - e) The Authority may, by written notice: - i. require an IBU to prepare additional prudential returns; - ii. exempt an IBU from a requirement to prepare any periodic return (annual, half-yearly, quarterly, monthly or weekly returns) or any specific return); or - iii. extend the period within which a return is to be submitted.
+The instructions for preparation of returns may be set out in these directions, in the return itself, in a separate document published by the Authority on its website or may be communicated by written notice or email to the IBUs. - b) Presently, an IBU must prepare the prudential returns as per the format given in Annex 1 to these directions.
+The Authority may revise the formats or / and the instructions through a notice / circular published by the Authority on its website or communicated by email / letter, from time to time.

-- f) The IBU that has obtained an exemption must comply with any condition attached to such exemption. - g) A prudential return must be signed by two individuals, who are Approved Individuals for the IBU and who are assigned any of the Controlled Functions of the IBU.
-If these Approved Individuals are not available or are unable to sign, the prudential return must be signed by both of the individuals approved to exercise the Controlled Functions of the Risk Manager or the Compliance Officer. - h) The Authority may prescribe acceptable modes of affixing a signature for the prudential returns, including but not limited to electronic signatures.
+- c) Such instructions may set out, among other aspects, the requirement that a return may be prepared or / and submitted through a particular electronic submission system that may include the use of SupTech. - d) The IBU must submit the returns to the Authority within the period stated in the notice issued by the Authority for the purpose. - e) The Authority may, by written notice: - i. require an IBU to prepare additional prudential returns; - ii. exempt an IBU from a requirement to prepare any periodic return (annual, half-yearly, quarterly, monthly or weekly returns) or any specific return); or - iii. extend the period within which a return is to be submitted. - f) The IBU that has obtained an exemption must comply with any condition attached to such exemption. - g) A prudential return must be signed by two individuals, who are Approved Individuals for the IBU and who are assigned any of the Controlled Functions of the IBU.
+If these Approved Individuals are not available or are unable to sign, the prudential return must be signed by both of the individuals approved to exercise the Controlled Functions. - h) The Authority may prescribe acceptable modes of affixing a signature for the prudential returns, including but not limited to electronic signatures.